agile-students-fall2025/4-final-tickerpicker/README.md

 ## Product Vision

-**For beginner investors** who want to build wealth but don't know where to start, **TickerPicker** is a stock screening application that helps users evaluate publicly traded companies using fundamental metrics. **Unlike** platforms like Yahoo Finance or Robinhood, which are either too shallow to be useful or throw too much information at users, **our product** provides an intuitive filtering system with educational context, making it easy to discover stocks that match your investment criteria.
+**For beginner investors** who want to build wealth but don't know where to start. **TickerPicker** is a stock screening application that helps users evaluate publicly traded companies using fundamental metrics. **Unlike** platforms like Yahoo Finance or Robinhood, which are either too shallow to be useful or throw too much information at users, **our product** provides an intuitive filtering system with educational context, making it easy to discover stocks that match your investment criteria.

 ### What We're Building (MVP)

-Our minimum viable product focuses on the core functionality needed for effective stock research:
+Our Minimum Viable Product focuses on the core functionality needed for effective stock research:

 - **Stock filtering system** - Filter by industry and adjust sliders for key metrics (P/E ratio, EPS growth, debt-to-equity, beta, etc.)
 - **Price charts** - View stock performance over time using interactive charts